 Black Access is a student-led initiative that supports the success of Black students currently studying at sixth form or college.
-The initiative gives you the chance to discover more about living and learning at university, and in particular, how to thrive at the University of York in a safe and celebrated way.
+Black Access gives you the chance to discover more about living and learning at university, and in particular, how to thrive at the University of York in a safe and celebrated way.

-Our current students have designed the Black Access programme to showcase their experiences as Black students in an honest and informative way.
-You will have lots of opportunities to ask questions and hear about their time at the University of York.
+Current University of York students have designed the Black Access programme to showcase their experiences as Black students in an honest and informative way.
+You will have lots of opportunities to ask questions and hear about their time at York.

 You can start to meet some of the students involved in planning and running the programme right here, all of the pictures on these pages feature our team of students.

 How can I get involved?